gatsbyjs/gatsby/docs/blog/2018-06-18-moving-from-create-react-app-to-gatsby-js/index.md

 When you build your Gatsby website you will end up with static files.
 They are easy to deploy on a lot of services like [Netlify](https://netlify.com), [Amazon S3](https://aws.amazon.com/s3/) and more.

 Gatsby provides code and data splitting out-of-the-box.
 It loads your critical HTML and CSS first.
 Once that's loaded it prefetches resources for other pages.
-That way clicking around feels so fast.
+That's why clicking around feels so fast.

 Gatsby uses React components as a view layer so you can share and reuse them across pages/projects.
 Once it loads the page's javascript code, your website becomes a full React app.